arhohuttunen/coding-revolution/content/post/test-data-builders/index.md

 ---
 title: How to Create a Test Data Builder
+subtitle: Remove duplication and increase expressiveness
 date: 2021-02-27
 author: Arho Huttunen
-summary: The purpose of the test data builder pattern is to make it easy to create objects for tests.
-Learn how to write descriptive test data builders.
+summary: Learn how to use the test data builder pattern to make it easy to create objects for tests.
+Learn how to reduce boilerplate code with Lombok.
 categories:
   - Testing
 tags:
   - clean code
 ---

 In this article, we will learn how to write test data builders that remove duplication in constructing objects and increase the expressiveness of the test code.
+We will also learn how to use Lombok to reduce boilerplate code around the builders.

 In a [previous article](/dry-damp-tests), we talked about how to remove duplication while at the same time making the code more descriptive.
 This article is a more practical guide concentrating on the test data builder pattern.